 How in the world do people deal with such an early wake-up time?

-There are many reasons for the problem.
+There are many reasons why getting up early can be a problem.
 Some are lifestyle-related, and others have to do with the way the body works.

 The good news is that even night owls can wake up early if they have to.
 Here’s how to do it.